reviial/reviial/README.md

-i'm reviial
+i'm reviial\n
-pronounces: he/his
+pronounces: he/his\n
-develop on python and html/css yes
+develop on python and html/css\n yes\n

 <!---
 reviial/reviial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.